 Although unlikely, it is possible that your that iPhone “cannot connect to App Store” because of a deeper software problem.
 Software files can become corrupted, which may lead to a variety of issues.

 First, try resetting all settings, which will restore everything in the Settings app to factory defaults.
-To perform the reset, open Settings and tap General -> Reset -> Reset All Settings.
+To perform the reset, open Settings and tap Settings -> General -> Transfer Or Reset iPhone -> Reset -> Reset All Settings.
 Then, tap Reset All Settings when the confirmation alert appears.

 If resetting all settings doesn’t work, you can also try performing a DFU restore on your iPhone.
 A DFU restore erases and reloads all the code on your iPhone, so make sure to save a backup of your data first!